thoughtbot/superglue/docs/tutorial.md

 ### Digging for content

 But first!
-A quick dive into [props_template].
+A quick dive into [props_template] and how digging works.
 Click on the tabs to see what happens when `@path` changes for the example below.

 ```ruby